Alirio-Mieres/Data-Analysis-SpaceX/README.md

 Question: What is the number of launches at each site?

-Answer: The most common launch site is CCAFS LC-40.
+Answer: The most common launch site is CCAFS and KSC.
 ```
 Launch site
 CCAFS             40